xieyuheng/fidb-zero/docs/manual/en/data-table.md

 many times already, let's articulate it as a problem and solve it once for all.

-- **Problem 1.2:** How should we represent "has one" and "has many" relations in file system?
+- **Problem:** How should we represent "has one" and "has many" relations in file system?

-- **Solution 1.2:** The data belong to another data, should be represented as subdirectory belong to the corresponding directory.
+- **Solution:** The data belong to another data, should be represented as subdirectory belong to the corresponding directory.